-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "MYFW."
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "MYFW".

 DESCRIPTION OF CERTAIN INDEBTEDNESS

 The following is a summary of the material terms of certain indebtedness.
 The summary is qualified in its entirety by reference to the full text of the notes governing the terms of such indebtedness and the agreements pursuant to which the notes are issued.